 - Socializing puppies

 Make sure puppies have lots of new experiences, so they are well socialized and will be adaptable as an adult.
 Since it’s best not to take puppies out in public until they are fully vaccinated, bring new experiences to them.
-Expose them to men and children as much as possible.
+Expose them to adults of both genders as well as children as much as possible.
 Have friends over and invite children over to play.
 Always supervise playtime with children and dogs closely!
 Take your foster puppy in car rides (crate them for safety) to get used to the car.
 Keep in mind that puppies need to go to the bathroom frequently so be sure they eliminate before you go on a car ride, and keep the ride brief, since they will have to go again soon.

 Human handling is especially important for the healthy development of puppies.
 Puppies should be introduced to new people every single day so they learn to be sociable and not frightened.
 Once they have developed into older puppies or young adults, it is more difficult to socialize them – so doing this while they are young is critical.